openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

 .. note:: The certificate and key will be multi-line values, and all of the lines
           must be indented to the same level.

+.. note:: In Newton the certificate parameters have been decoupled from the
+          other parameters required to enable SSL, so the certificate parameters can be set in any environment file, not just ``enable-tls.yaml``.

 An abbreviated version of how the file should look::

     parameter_defaults: